Skip to main content

 Once billing exports are configured in GCP, connect them to nOps.

-4. Enter the required information:
+2. Enter the required information:

 • GCP Billing Account ID

-• BigQuery Table ID for Pricing Export
+• BigQuery Dataset ID for Pricing Export

-5. Click Create Integration.
+3. Click Create Integration.

 Finding Your IDs

-Billing Account ID: Found on the Billing page (Format: 0115B9-C18400-A979DC)
+Found on the Billing page (Format: 0115B9-C18400-A979DC)

 1. Go to Billing > Billing Export.
+You may need to select your billing account first if prompted.

 After completing this step, nOps will generate a service account email.
 Copy this email address — you will need it in the next section to grant permissions.